jwkim960315/WesCourse/README.md

 ## Moving On

-As I was devloping this project, I realized that I could develop some code further and create a couple new open source projects:
+As I was developing this project, I realized that I could develop some code further and create a couple new open source projects:
 * Pagination
   * I tried to find a pagination module that allows a user to navigate to first/last pages, next/previous sections, and next/previous pages, but I gave up and built my own version of pagination with Node, html, and CSS.
 I am willing to further develop it and make it available to everyone
 * Wesleyan Courses API